-To dress appropriately for the work and the corporate culture, it is always a good idea to be aware of the company culture and expectations about clothes.
-Asking advice from a boss or HR person is a smart option if an employee is unsure about what to dress.
+To dress appropriately for work and the corporate culture, it is always a good idea to be aware of the company culture and expectations about clothes.
+Asking for advice from a boss or HR person is a smart option if an employee is unsure about what to dress.

 Are WordPress Developers In Demand?